-The Pathfinder School's PRIDE Program is designed to propel 18 to 21 year-old students with mild to moderate needs into their transition to life after school.
+The Pathfinder School's PRIDE Program is designed to propel 18 to 21 year-old students with mild to moderate special needs into their transition to life after school.

 The full-time PRIDE Program provides an intense training experience through real world opportunities in the community and activities within Pathfinder School.